Eric Amoateng: Investigations within Ghana

 Investigations instituted within Ghana in order to possibly seize assets obtained through drugs appear to have fizzled out.
 The Narcotic Controls Board (NACOB) had identified assets of Amoateng's accomplice, Nii Okai Adjei but were unable to pursue the assets of Amoateng possibly due to interference by officials of the NPP government.
 NACOB indicated its intention to reopen investigations when Amoateng returns to Ghana.
-He was arrested for questioning by NACOB on his arrival in Ghana on 7 August 2014, at the Kotoka International Airport.
+He was arrested for questioning by NACOB on his arrival in Ghana on 7 August 2014, at the Accra International Airport.
 He was detained at the Nima Police Station for four days until he could satisfy conditions of bail set by an Accra Circuit Court.

 Amoateng also faced trial for possessing fake travel documents on his return.
 His Ghanaian passport with number H2347080 which was issued in February 2009 while he was still in jail, was the same as that issued by the Ghanaian immigration authorities to a woman.
 He was, however, acquitted because, although the prosecution was convinced the passport was fraudulently acquired, the High Court said the prosecution failed to prove that Amoateng was aware that his passport was forged.
 In 2017, 12 years after his arrest and three years after his release from jail, NACOB stated they were unable to confiscate his assets as they still do not have the details of his judgement from the United States.